timescale/docs/timescaledb/getting-started/query-data.md

 TimescaleDB.

-Here are some query examples so that you can get familiar with using SQL along with some of TimescaleDB's most popular functions.
+Here are some query examples so you can get familiar with using SQL alongside popular TimescaleDB functions.

 ## Basic SQL queries
 ### Select all stock data from the last day.